Whoop raises $55 million to improve athletic performance with wearables and analytics

 “We will continue to grow our membership globally and make Whoop the best experience for our members,” added Whoop founder and CEO Will Ahmed.
 “Human performance is a new category and Whoop has emerged as both the pioneer and the market leader.”

 Whoop’s investment comes hot on the heels of Google’s chunky $2.1 billion Fitbit acquisition, a deal that’s expected to close next year pending regulatory approval.
-Fitbit is one of the biggest brands in the fitness wearables space, but it has struggled to maintain revenue growth amid growing competition from the likes of China’s Huawei and Xiaomi, which have brought more affordable trackers to market.
+Fitbit is one of the biggest brands in the fitness wearables space, but it has struggled to maintain revenue growth amid increasing competition from the likes of China’s Huawei and Xiaomi, which have brought more affordable trackers to market.

 Whoop’s core differentiator is that it’s not targeting the general fitness enthusiast and helping them obsess over their daily step count.
-With a subscription model and a focus on heart rate and sleep, it’s evidently targeting performance geeks — those looking to improve their 5K or marathon times by optimizing how they train and how they rest.
+With a subscription model and a focus on heart rate and sleep, it’s evidently targeting performance geeks — those looking to improve their 5K or marathon times by optimizing the way they train and rest.